Lord Speaker

-The lord speaker of the House of Lords is the presiding officer, chairman and highest authority of the House of Lords in the Parliament of the United Kingdom.
+The Lord Speaker is the presiding officer, chairman and highest authority of the House of Lords in the Parliament of the United Kingdom.
 The office is analogous to the Speaker of the House of Commons: the Lord Speaker is elected by the members of the House of Lords and is expected to be politically impartial.

 Until July 2006, the role of presiding officer in the House of Lords was undertaken by the Lord Chancellor.
 Under the Constitutional Reform Act 2005, the position of the speaker of the House of Lords (as it is termed in the Act) became a separate office, allowing the position to be held by someone other than the Lord Chancellor.
 The Lord Chancellor continued to act as speaker of the House of Lords in an interim period after the Act was passed while the House of Lords considered new arrangements about its speakership.

-The current Lord Speaker is John McFall, Lord McFall of Alcluith.
+The current Lord Speaker is John McFall, Baron McFall of Alcluith.
+To date four people have held the role.

 History

-In 2003, following the decision to disaggregate the roles performed by the Lord Chancellor (originally Prime Minister Blair's aim was to abolish the office altogether), a select committee of the House of Lords looked into the proposed new office of its presiding officer, including the title for the elected speaker of the Lords.
+In 2003, following the decision to disaggregate the roles performed by the Lord Chancellor (originally the aim of Tony Blair, the Prime Minister, was to abolish the office altogether), a select committee of the House of Lords looked into the proposed new office of its presiding officer, including the title for the elected speaker of the Lords.
 Following their recommendations, the new speaker was named "Lord Speaker", and the number of deputy speakers has fallen from 25 to twelve.
 "Lord Speaker" was chosen in part because it was already in use in the Standing Orders and the Companion.